-What’s a Customer Data Platform?
-The Definitive Guide to CDPs (2022)
+What Is a Customer Data Platform (CDP)?
+The Definitive Guide

 By Jordan Torpy

-A Customer Data Platform (CDP) is a type of software.
-Specifically, it’s a kind of database software: one that creates persistent, unified records of all your customers, their attributes, and their data.
-A good CDP should both easily integrate with your existing data and allow for easy retrieval of the data it stores.
+A Customer Data Platform (CDP) is a type of marketing technology software.
+Specifically, it’s a kind of unified customer database software: one that creates persistent, consolidated records of all your customers, their attributes, and their data.
+A good CDP should easily integrate with your existing data and allow for easy retrieval of the data it stores.

 A CDP builds a complete picture of your customers on an individual level.
-It collects first-party customer data (transactional, behavioral, demographic) from a multitude of sources and systems, and links that information to the customer that created it.
+It collects first-party customer data (transactional, demographic, and behavioral data) from a multitude of sources and systems, and links that information to the customer that created it.

-This creates a 360-degree customer profile, also called a single customer view, which can then be used by third-party tools or built-in marketing automation tools to execute marketing activities and analyze their performance.
+This creates a 360-degree customer profile, also called a single customer view, which can then be used by third-party tools or built-in marketing automation tools to execute marketing campaigns and analyze their performance.

 - Ready‑to‑Use Solution